Last Update: May 22, 2015

-One of the great challenges entrepreneurs face is finding the right opportunity.
+One of the great challenges entrepreneurs face is finding the right business idea.

 The most lucrative industries are crowded, and more often than not cutting-edge industries are too young to have a market.
-But in reality, there are plenty of fascinating industries hidden in the cracks, away from the limelight of hot verticals like social networking, apps, and cloud storage.
+But in reality, there are plenty of fascinating industries hidden in the cracks, away from the limelight of hot verticals like social networking, mobile apps, and cloud computing.

 The next time you come up with a zany business idea, don’t dismiss it as too ridiculous or far-fetched.
 It may just produce your next million dollars.

 The A-ha!
 Moment of Starting a New Business

 At 22 years-old I accidentally became an entrepreneur.
 At the time I was a law school dropout, jobless, and scared to death of failing at life.

 I knew I wouldn’t be happy with a normal job, so I decided to start my own business.
 The problem was this: I didn’t have experience in any industry, nor was I particularly talented at anything – or so I thought.